Etherpod/Ship-Enhancements/README.md

 - Dialogue would sometimes start with the wrong text (also patched by **Vanilla Fix**)

 # Credits
-Big thanks to **ditzy** for all of their help!
-There's so much I have to put it in a list:
-- Helping program shaders
-- Helping with one of Ernesto's special abilities
+These people have all been a big help with the mod!
+It wouldn't have gotten to where it is today without them, and I'm very thankful for all of their contributions.

+- **ditzy** - Some of the best features wouldn't have been possible without them!
+They've given continual assistance through the development of this mod, including:
-- Coding pretty much the entire program for the orbital autopilot
+  - Writing almost the entire program for the orbital autopilot
-- Helping refactor the ship decoration code
+  - Helping refactor all of the decoration code multiple times

-Big thanks to **ColumbidaeCafe** for helping develop most of the ideas and sound effects!

-Thank you **harperlr** for making the radio model and for helping to playtest QSB support!

-Thank you **SpatialX** for making an awesome [Ship Enhancements trailer](https://youtu.be/FT8VdG_Bzo0)!
+  - Helping write custom shaders
+  - Giving direction on almost all of the programming problems I ran into
+- **ColumbidaeCafe** - My main source of ideas and sound effects in early development!
+Their most notable sound effect is the funny clanging sound you hear when placing down a **Tether Hook**
+- **harperlr** - Big ship propaganda expert and moral support
+- **SpatialX** - Contributed many ideas to the mod, including the infamous **Portable Fuel Canister**, and even made a [Ship Enhancements trailer](https://youtu.be/FT8VdG_Bzo0)! (though it's a little outdated now)

-Thank you **JohnCorby** for helping with some physics shenanigans ::)
+- **JohnCorby** - Helped with physics shenanigans related to the **Ship Bounciness** setting

-And a final thank you to the **Outer Wilds Modding** server on Discord, this wouldn't have been possible without them.
+Ship Enhancements is the culmination of all my modding experience acquired over a couple years, but I would have never acquired all of that experience without the **Outer Wilds Modding Discord** server to help me!
+Thank you to everyone in this wonderful community for being so supportive and helpful; not just to me, but to all of the aspiring modders that stop by to ask questions.
+Anyone can write docs on how to mod Outer Wilds, but it's the community that makes modding such an enjoyable experience.